Use scroll bar at right of this box for more details and further items...

 Online access to summary information from your medical records.

 Did you know that you can now ask your GP to enable you to have online access to your medical records from any computer 24/7 with a personal login?

-Initially providing a complete list of your medications past and present and a list of any allergies we have recorded for you, the service will in future be expanded to give full access to your medical history.
+Initially this will provide a complete list of your medications past and present, and a list of any allergies we have recorded for you; the service will in future be expanded to give full access to your medical history.
 You should discuss with your GP whether this is appropriate for you.
 See further information here.
 To register for our online services (SystmOne) see the section "Online Services" under Quick Links at the right of the Home page.